Onlineforce/whmcs-credit-invoice/README.md

 and then inverting all the amounts to negative.
 Finally it adds some data to both the original invoice admin notes as well as the credit notes admin notes, this is to be able to easily keep track of which credit note belongs to which invoice, and vise-versa.

+## Todo
+* Add development tools with Composer (phpcs, phpcbf, Phan, etc.)
+* Add tests
+* Create a build script that packages a .zip file
+* Use GitHub releases